Popular Sea of Cortez cruise ships Explore all cruise ships

 Top Tips for visiting the Sea Of Cortez on a cruise

-- Don’t forget your underwater camera or GoPro for capturing the fantastic underwater sights or snapping the perfect selfie whilst surrounded by a plethora of marine life.
+• Don’t forget your underwater camera or GoPro for capturing the fantastic underwater sights or snapping the perfect selfie while surrounded by many marine life.

-- Although usually provided by your cruise boat, take your own snorkelling gear to ensure a comfortable fit.
+• Although usually provided by your cruise boat, take your own snorkeling gear to ensure a comfortable fit.

 Best time to cruise the Sea Of Cortez